pflooky/data-caterer/docs/tech/connections.md

 ```

 ## JMS
 Uses JNDI lookup to send messages to JMS queue.
+Ensure that the messaging system you are using has your queue/topic registered
+via JNDI otherwise a connection cannot be created.
 ```
 jms {
     solace {
         initialContextFactory = "com.solacesystems.jndi.SolJNDIInitialContextFactory"
+        connectionFactory = "/jms/cf/default"
         url = "smf://localhost:55555"
         vpnName = "default"
         user = "admin"